raspberrypi/documentation/remote-access/ip-address.md

      it is necessary to choose the interface and the IP address, eth0 isn't sufficient - the answer would be the local link address(`fe80::/10`), we need the global or local unicast address

-`ff02::1` is a well known multi cast address for all nodes (on the link)
+`ff02::1` is a well known multicast address for all nodes (on the link), so it behaves like a local broadcast

 ```
 PING ff02::1(ff02::1) from 2001:a61:494:9d01:ba27:ebff:feb6:f293 : 56 data bytes